raynayam/-human-verification-system/README.md

 A comprehensive anti-scraping solution that uses natural human interaction patterns to distinguish between real users and bots.

 ## Overview

-This project provides a robust solution for protecting websites from automated scraping by implementing a behavioral analysis system.
+This project provides a solution for protecting websites from automated scraping by implementing a behavioral analysis system.
 Instead of using traditional CAPTCHAs or puzzles, this system verifies users through natural interactions like mouse movements, keyboard patterns, and touch gestures.

 ## Features